arx-tools/arx-level-generator/readme.md

 In normal mode:

-- jpg textures will be exported with 70% quality as opposed to 100%
+- jpg and png textures will be exported with 70% quality as opposed to 100%
 - all textures except icons (ending in `[icon].bmp`) will be resized to have a maximum width and height of 128 pixels.
 - sections of `.rooms` files within `premium only {` and `}` lines will be omitted